Shea Ki

 Picture

-Another fantastic professional on LinkedIn who stepped up to do the cover story challenge includes Philip Wilkerson III.
-With his SUPER full plate as an industry advisor at George Mason University, running his own podcast, doing all the work needed for getting published in a highly respected journal in his field, and much more, Philip still made the time to create and post his LinkedIn cover story.
+Another fantastic professional on LinkedIn who stepped up to do their video intro when I asked includes Philip Wilkerson III.
+With his SUPER full plate working at the Career Center at George Mason University, running his own podcast, and much more, Philip still made the time to create and post his LinkedIn intro video.

-We can all benefit from his guidance on getting this type of video done:
+We can all benefit from his guidance on getting this type of task done:

 "Don't overthink your video.
 It is just a brief introduction of who you are.
 You can always update the cover video in the future.
 Now, I plan to update my video at least once a year to keep it fresh and current with what I am doing."